philiplaureano/akka.configuration/README.md

 The idea behind Akka.Configuration is to create a simple framework that can be extended indefinitely without having to worrying about breaking changes caused by third-party libraries.
 That's why there are so few classes--this library encompasses the basic steps for setting up an Akka.NET actor system.

 ## Extension Libraries
 [Akka.Configuration.Builders.*](https://github.com/philiplaureano/akka.configuration.builders) - These libraries have class implementations for the *IActorSystemBuilder* interface that allow you to generate HOCON config files using standard .NET dictionaries.
-You can find the NuGet packages [here](https://www.nuget.org/packages?q=akka.configuration).
+You can find the NuGet packages for [Akka.Configuration.Builders.*](https://github.com/philiplaureano/akka.configuration.builders) [here](https://www.nuget.org/packages?q=akka.configuration).

 ## Putting it all together
 Once you have your custom implementations for all three interfaces in hand, then this is where the ActorSystemHost class can glue all of those implementations together: